lingjunjiang/SimplePdfViewer/README.md

 **This project is currently in developing.**

-SimplePdfViewer is mainly aimed to provide a way to view PDF files (either local or online) in Android devices.
+SimplePdfViewer is mainly aimed to provide a cordova plugin to view PDF files (either local or online) in Android devices.
+The core part is based on <a href="http://mupdf.com">MuPDF</a>, which is a lightweight PDF and XPS viewer.

 ## Overview
 1. [Supported Platforms](#supported-platforms)